GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/extended_inscriber.md

 Extended Inscriber is an advanced <ItemLink id="ae2:inscriber" />.

-It can run 4 inscribing jobs at the same time and the max stack size of inventory is 4, which allows it to parallelize easily.
+It can run 4 inscribing jobs at the same time and the max stack size of its inventory is 4, which allows it to parallelize easily.